4 Ways to Avoid EMF Exposure from Laptops and NotebooksUpdated: September 20, 2018 Green Living

 The past decade has brought with it dramatic changes in the structure and function of computer technology.
 Bulky old-fashioned desktop computers are being swapped for sleek silver notebooks, and tablets have emerged as a handy option for reading, gaming and shopping on-the-go.
 According to a recent Gallup poll, 64% of Americans now own laptop computers and another 38% tablets; and these rates are on the rise.

 Not only have these new-fangled computer options become increasingly sleek and attractive, but they are ever-more lightweight and portable as well.
 No longer are computers confined to a typical office setting with a clunky desk and uncomfortable rolling chair.
 Laptops and tablets are now available for use both anytime and anywhere.
+This is due to the explosion of mobile phone towers and antennas that provide wide connectivity coverage.

 One problem with this trend towards mobilization is that we are now in ever-closer bodily contact with these devices.
 Laptops lay directly on the legs and pelvis.
 Tablets are carried right under the arm and close to vital organs.
 For many individuals, these gadgets have become more like extensions of the body than tools used for work and occasional leisure.